guhan-tofu/UAE_law_model/README.md

 ## Model

-The model is fine-tuned using a pre-trained transformer (such as BERT or LLaMA) and is trained specifically on legal data.
+The model is a pretrained TInyLlama-1b model that has been continued pretrained along with finetuning and is trained specifically on legal data.
 It is capable of performing tasks such as:
 - Legal text classification.
 - Extracting key information from documents.
 - Answering legal questions based on UAE laws.